jasalt/wp-block-experiments/README.md

 ## What is Reagent?
 Reagent is popular and stable ReactJS wrapper https://github.com/reagent-project/reagent.
 There are a couple newer alternatives such as https://github.com/pitch-io/uix and https://github.com/cjohansen/replicant which might be interesting also but they didn't have Squint examples yet available.

+There's a couple variations of the block.cljs in blocks/scittle-test/misc without Reagent and with more complicated setup with atom for state management.

 ## Ahead-of-time transpilation with Squint (TODO)
 Squint https://github.com/squint-cljs/squint can transpile CLJS so client can be served simply Javascript.